 Normally it is not necessary to manually turn off any services.
 However if you wish to, use the stop command.

-# stop (nearly) all servicesgadmin stop# stop selected servicesgadmin stop <component_name(s)>
+# stop (nearly) all services# will stop services except for infrastructure servicesgadmin stop# stop selected servicesgadmin stop <component_name(s)>

 There are a few typical causes for a service being down: